 Our research strengths are in the areas of condensed matter and materials, with a good balance between theory and experiment.

 The large research student population and wide international links make for a lively environment; one of our Visiting Professors, Alexei Abrikosov, was awarded the 2003 Nobel Prize in Physics.
 The quality of our researchers is recognised internationally and we publish in highly ranked physics journals.
-This was shown in the most recent Research Assessment Exercise (RAE) which stated that 15% of the departments research was world-leading and 85% of the research was up to an international standard.

 The Department of Physics is also part of the research infrastructure of the Research School of Materials, which covers several departments.
 All of these departments have access to an extensive range of research equipment.